Ernest Faut

-Ernest Faut (27 January 1879 – 17 October 1961) was a Flemish - Belgian painter.
+Ernest Faut (27 January 1879 – 16 October 1961) was a Flemish - Belgian painter.
 He was a draftsman, painter and lithographer of decorative works, landscapes, interiors, psychological portraits, religious scenes, churches and beguinages.

 Life and work

-Ernest Faut started his education at the Academy of Brussels with Constant Montald and also studied at the Academy of Leuven with Constantin Meunier.
-He was a professor for forty years (until 1944) at the Academy of Leuven, of which he later became director.
+Ernest Faut started his education at the Academy of Leuven with Constantin Meunier and also studied at the Royal Academy of Fine Arts, Brussels with Constant Montald.
+He was a professor for forty years (until 1944) at the Academy of Leuven, which he directed near the end of his stint.

 Faut delivered technically very strong paintings, with a delicate and sensitive range of colors.
 Faut also used the chiaroscuro technique.
 In the 1930s, his work mainly featured symbolic scenes with a late after-effect of Art Nouveau influences.
-Some paintings are characterized by a hazy melancholy.
+Some paintings are characterized by a hazy melancholy while others amplify the (human) anatomy.

-Faut's work is dispersed in several museums, including the M – Museum of Leuven.